 Freeview Play vs. YouView: What's the difference?

 You may think Freeview Play sounds nigh-on identical to YouView... and you’d be right.
-YouView also offers a connected TV service with seven day back- and forward-scrolling EPG.
+YouView also offers a connected TV service with seven-day scrolling EPG.
 But there are some differences between the two platforms.

-YouView on the other hand has the Netflix app on its platform already, along with Now TV, Sky Store and BT Player (for those with a BT TV subscription).
+YouView, on the other hand, has the Netflix app on its platform by default, along with Now TV and (for those with a BT TV subscription) BT Player.

 Should you get Freeview Play?

-Freeview Play is aimed, first and foremost, at people who don't want to pay for a TV subscription service such as BT, Sky or Virgin.
-Perhaps you're ditching one of those, need a new Freeview box or are looking to upgrade your free TV experience - if so, Freeview Play is worth considering.
+Freeview Play is aimed, first and foremost, at people who don't want to shell out for a TV subscription service from BT, Sky or Virgin.
+If you're ditching one of those, need a new Freeview box or are looking to upgrade your free TV experience, the service is certainly worth considering.